Skip To Main Content

 Non-certified Employees

-Each non-certified employee shall earn sick leave at the rate of one and a quarter (1.25) days per month.
-The annual sick leave accrual will be made available to each non-certified employee at the start of each fiscal year or at time of hire even though it has not yet been accrued by the employee.
-Therefore, when an employee separates from employment prior to the end of the fiscal year, and has already used more sick leave than they have accrued, the amount overpaid to the employee will be deducted from the final pay.
-Sick leave days may be accumulated to maximum of one hundred and fifty (150) days.
+Each non-certified employee shall earn sick leave at the rate of one and a quarter (1.25) days per month that they work.
+The annual sick leave accrual will be made available to each non- certified employee in two installments; (6.25) days at the start of each fiscal year or at time of hire; and (6.25) days as of January 1 of each year even though it has not yet been accrued by the employee.
+Sick leave days may be accumulated to a maximum of one hundred and fifty (150) days.

 Sick Leave Generally

-The employee's immediate supervisor and/or Division Director may require medical certifications from a physician or health care provider in the same types and under the same procedures as those applicable to FMLA leave.
+The employee's immediate supervisor and/or Division Director may require medical certifications from a physician or health care provider in the same types and under the same procedures as those applicable to FMLA leave after the first 40 hours of sick time is used by an employee in a fiscal year.

-Part-time twelve month employees working 20 or more hours per week are eligible for sick leave on a prorated basis.
+Part-time employees working 16 hours or more hours per week are eligible for sick leave on a prorated basis.

 According to state law, a part-time employee cannot use more than 40 hours of sick leave in a calendar year.